inferio-2004/my-online-compiler/README.md

 # My Online Compiler

-This project allows you to compile and run code either locally or inside a Docker container.
+This project is an online compiler that allows users to compile and run code in various programming languages.<br> It provides two modes of operation: one for local execution and another using Docker for an isolated environment.

 ## Files Overview